dchandrashaker/k8s-training/modules/01-introduction/01-kubectl/README.md

 1. Start a new Kubernetes cluster using `minikube start`
 2. Make sure that your cluster is running `minikube status`
+3. Configure your `KUBECONFIG` to the new cluster `minikube update-context`
-3. Check that your `kubectl` is connected to the new cluster.
+4. Check that your `kubectl` is connected to the new cluster.
 You can verify it by checking the node names in the cluster (`kubectl get nodes`)
-3. Upload the configuration defined in `hello-world.yml` file (`kubectl create -f <file-name>`)
+5. Upload the configuration defined in `hello-world.yml` file (`kubectl create -f <file-name>`)
-4. Wait until the application's pod will be in the **running** state by querying it's status with `kubectl get pods` command
+6. Wait until the application's pod will be in the **running** state by querying it's status with `kubectl get pods` command
     1. If it's not running yet, can you check why?
 Use the describe command mentioned below and look at the **Events** field.